President Jokowi hopes CEPA negotiations between Indonesia and EU will be completed soon - ExBulletin

 President Jokowi hopes CEPA negotiations between Indonesia and EU will be completed soon

-During the meeting, President Jokowi expressed his hope that negotiations regarding the Comprehensive Economic Partnership Agreement (CEPA) between Indonesia and the European Union (EU) could be completed soon.

-Regarding the Indonesia-EU CEPA, Indonesia hopes that the negotiations will be completed by next year at the latest,” the president said as quoted on the Indonesian Foreign Ministry website on Monday ( 22/5/2023).
+Regarding the Indonesia-EU CEPA, Indonesia expects the negotiations to be completed no later than next year, the president said.

-The two leaders also share the same view regarding the importance of the Indonesia-EU CEPA negotiations to be concluded immediately.
+President Joko Widodo held a bilateral meeting with European Union (EU) Commission President Ursula von der Leyen at the Grand Prince Hotel, Hiroshima, Japan on Sunday, May 21, 2023.
+Photo: BPMI Setpres/Laily Rachev

-The benchmarking process with a deadline from 2020 must be completely open and objective.
+Processcomparative analysiswithdeadlineFrom 2020, you have to be really open and objective.
 For information, Indonesia’s deforestation rate for 2019-2020 has dropped by 75% to 115 thousand hectares.
 It’s the lowest rate since 1990 and it continues to fall, he said.

+Finally, the President said that Indonesia and Malaysia will carry out a joint mission to Brussels to reiterate objections to various EU regulations that were harmful and convey concrete data that should be provided to the EU and can be used. as material for developing objective policies. .

+President Jokowi was also accompanied by Coordinating Minister of Maritime Affairs and Investment Luhut Binsar Pandjaitan, Coordinating Minister of Economy Airlangga Hartarto, Minister of Foreign Affairs Retno Marsudi, Minister of Public Enterprises Erick Thohir and cabinet secretary Pramono Anung.

 |